sider/sider-docs/docs/enterprise/operation.md

 > The specified `USERNAME` must exist on the Sider database.
 Make sure the user sign up on Sider in advance.

+## Register users on Sider manually

+If you configure Sider with `RESTRICT_SIGN_UP`, you will have to create users on Sider manually.
+Visit the path `/admin/users/new` for the Sider's host, and you will be supposed to input `username` and `locale` for a new user.
+The specified `username` must exist on your GitHub Enterprise Server.

 ## Collect debug logs

 Sider Enterprise services write debug logs to the standard output.
 You can collect the logs via [Docker logging drivers](https://docs.docker.com/config/containers/logging/configure/).